 The Equality Act 2010’s definition of disability is:

 “A person has a disability for the purposes of this Act if (s)he has a physical or mental impairment which has a substantial and long-term adverse effect on his ability to carry out normal day-to day activities.”

 This definition of disability in the Equality Act includes students with long-term health conditions such as asthma, diabetes, epilepsy, and cancer.
 Students and young people with such conditions do not necessarily have SEN, but there is a significant overlap between disabled students and young people and those with SEN. Students and young people may therefore be covered by both SEN and disability legislation.

 For more information about the Equality Act, the protected characteristics or duties on public bodies, please click here.

 Transition is a part of life for all students.
 This can be transition to a new class in school, having a new teacher, moving on to another school or training provider, or moving into employment.
 Stalham High School is committed to working in partnership with students, families and other providers to ensure positive transitions occur.

 Planning for transition is a part of our provision for all students with SEN. Where appropriate, the school's Guidance Advisor and/or Assistant SENCo will be involved to ensure adequate support is provided.
-Transition to colleges will be discussed in the summer term of Year 10, to ensure time for planning and preparation.
+Transition to college is discussed in the summer term of Year 10, to ensure adequate time for planning and preparation.